 What Resources Are Available To Drunk Driving Victims?

 If you or a loved one was injured or killed in a drunk driving crash, please reach out to us.
 We are here for you and here to help our community be safer one case at a time.
 We represent drunk driving victims all throughout Texas.
 Specifically, we see a lot of these cases in Dallas, Midland/Odessa, Pecas, Marshall, and Houston.
-It is not enough to punish the drunk driver criminally, they must be held accountable to the victims and make it right.
-Give us a call at 214-888-2216, or email us to find out how we can help.
+It is not enough to punish the drunk driver criminally, they need to be held accountable to the victims and make it right.
+Give us a call at 214-699-4409, or email us at [email protected] to find out how we can help.